 Truly it can be anything that helps you step out of your regular life and signals to your psyche that you are entering another space, the space of connecting with your lost beloved.

-Some people like to say 'hello' and 'good night' by lighting a candle or incense in the morning and then putting it out in the evening (perhaps this is an LED candle).
+Some people like to say 'good morning' and 'good night' by lighting a candle or incense in the morning and then putting it out in the evening (perhaps this is an LED candle).

 It all depends on what resonates with you.
 What feels natural to you, what feels right when you do it?
 What feels appropriate when connecting to your beloved?
 What might they have appreciated?
 Try different approaches and see what brings you a feeling of the sacred.